 We offer workshops, consulting, and facilitation work to aid the growth of the cooperative movement.
 We are focused on supporting worker and producer cooperatives and spreading this model into more Maine communities.

 Jonah is a cooperator, organizer, cook, teacher, facilitator, farmer, artist and father.
 He co-founded Local Sprouts Cooperative in Portland, Maine and helped to develop it from an idea into a successful worker-owned cafe, catering business and learning programs.
 He also started the People’s Free Space, a community space and project in Portland, and the Burdock Gathering, a community learning gathering in Central Maine.
 He most recently co-founded the Machigonne Community Land Trust in Portland and the Portland Urban Agriculture Sub-Committee that is part of the Mayor’s Initiative for a Healthy and Sustainable Food System.
 He teaches cooking, gardening, cooperatives and visionary art at the New School, a democratic high school in Kennebunk.
 He loves to cook, play with his kids, play music and create projects in communities.
-He lives at Neverdun Farm, a cooperative organic farm in Arundel, Maine.
+He now works as a Cooperative Developer and Food Systems Coordinator with Cooperative Development Institute.